gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 Luckily, I know a language that respond to all these criteria: CMake.
 It's shipped with Visual Studio, so there's no additionnal steps to install it.
 It runs on all the platforms I need, and has all the tools I need to build and interact with the system.

-So...
-A script to install CMake dependencies in CMake it is!
+So a script to install CMake dependencies in CMake it is!

-And... that will simply be taking the bash script, port it to cmake and read the json file to fill the data I previously hardcoded and that will be all?
+Then I'll just have to port the old the bash script to cmake and read the json file instead of hardcoded data?

 That will be all, right?